Getting healthy goodness into the family can come from so many different kinds of food, that it can be confusing to try and keep up.

-While not overtly dangerous, you might find bouts of indigestion can occur in dogs eating yogurt, not to mention some vomiting, diarrhoea and a few strange gurgling sounds coming from within them.
+While not overly dangerous, you might find bouts of indigestion can occur in dogs eating yogurt, not to mention some vomiting, diarrhea and a few strange gurgling sounds coming from within them.

 Embarrassingly enough, this can also give your pooch a nasty case of gas too, so watch out for that!